MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/manage-outlook-for-ios-and-android.md

 Exchange administrators can initiate a remote device wipe against Outlook for iOS and Android.
 Upon receiving the remote wipe request, the app will remove the profile and all data associated with it.

 > [!NOTE]
-> On Outlook for iOS and Android, the following sentences are true:
+> On Outlook for iOS and Android the following sentences are true:
-> * It supports "Wipe Data" through the remote wipe command.
+> * Supports the "Wipe Data" throught remote wipe command
 > * Does not support "Account Only Remote Wipe Device" command.